maxcurrent420/BeastBreeder/ROADMAP.md

 - **Smart Contract Interaction**: If your game interacts with smart contracts, test thoroughly to ensure that IPFS hosting does not introduce any security vulnerabilities.
 - **Data Integrity**: IPFS provides content addressing, which ensures that the content is tamper-proof.
 However, you should still implement best practices for securing user data.

-### Costs
-- **Pinning Services**: While IPFS is a peer-to-peer network, relying on free nodes provided by others can be unreliable.
-You might need to use a paid pinning service to ensure your content remains available.

 ### Scalability
-- **Handling Load**: Consider how IPFS will handle increased traffic.
-While IPFS can distribute load across nodes, popular content can still face bottlenecks.
+- **Handling Load**: We will address this if we get the sie running and users like it.

 ### Development Workflow
 - **Continuous Integration/Deployment**: Your current CI/CD pipelines may need to be adapted for IPFS deployment, which can affect your development workflow.

 ### Legal and Ethical Considerations
 - **Content Removal**: On traditional servers, you can easily remove content.
 On IPFS, once content is distributed and pinned by others, it cannot be easily removed.
+We will not entertain content removal.
+Users will be liable for the content they create or distribute and we will not accept censorship of our own content.

 ### Community Support and Documentation
 - **Support Channels**: Ensure you have access to good support channels for IPFS, as you may encounter unique challenges that require community assistance.